 Pre-workout nutrition guide

-If you’d like to hit your goals in the gym and keep muscle damage at bay.
-It’s important to figure out what to eat before you get down to it.
-Our San Diego fitness experts, from their immense experience, outline the following pre-workout nutrition requirements.
+If you’d like to hit your goals in the gym and keep muscle damage at bay, it’s important to figure out what to eat before you get down to it.
+Our San Diego fitness experts, from their immense experience, outline the following pre-workout nutrition requirements centered around wholesome vegetables and other nutrient-rich food items.

-Before we get into any nutrients, let’s first have a chat about the best pre-workout nutrition timing.
+Before we get into any nutrients, let’s first have a chat about the best pre-workout nutrition and meal planning timing.
 This is also a critical aspect that could make or break everything.
 Here are a few important things to note about timing:

 - Get a full meal about 3 hours prior: To ensure you go the distance when you train, prioritize a full, carb-inclusive meal about 3 hours in advance (or at the very least, 2 hours)